meetbryce/unify/docs/BUILDING_CONNECTORS.md

 data from the source system.
 This method will be called repeatedly to request all pages of data from the system.
 For each page, the function should yield the page of results as a list of dicts, and an empty array which is used to return the number of rows parsed by Unify.
-The Adapter should compare this row result with the size of the page requested and generally finish once an incomplete page is encountered.
+The Connector should compare this row result with the size of the page requested and generally finish once an incomplete page is encountered.

 `create_output_table` - This method will be called in order to write results **to** the connected system.
-Throw an Exception if writing is not supported by the Adapter.
+Throw an Exception if writing is not supported by the Connector.
 This method will be called once at the start of writing a table, and it should return an opaque identifier for the output result.

 `write_page` - This method is called with each page of rows to write to the